open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 - **Not guaranted to give consistent sampling in all situations**: This approach doesn't guarantee that you will get complete traces across linked traces in all situations.
-Let's look at a couple of cases using the same producer-consumer example scenario:

-Let's say we have a producer that produces a message and a consumer that consumes the message.
-The producer and consumer are in different traces, say with trace ids T1 and T2 respectively.
-An activity in the producer (say with ID S1 in T1) produces a message.
-An activity in the consumer (say with ID S2 in T2)  consumes the message.
+Let's look at a couple of cases using the same producer-consumer example scenario.
+Let's say we have a producer activity (say with ID S1 in Trace T1) that produces a message and a consumer activity (say with ID S2 in Trace T2)  that consumes the message.

-If trace T1 is sampled, say using a parent based sampler, then the producing activity (S1 in T1) will be sampled as well.
-Now, let's say trace T2 is not sampled, say using the decision of a parent based sampler.
-However, since it is linked to the producing activity (S1 in T1) which IS sampled, the consuming activity (S2 in T2) will still be sampled using this mechanism.
+Now, let's say that the producing activity S1 in trace T1 is sampled, say using the decision of a parent based sampler.
+Now, let's say that the activity S2 in trace T2 is not sampled based on the parent based sampler decision for T2.
+However, since this activity S2 in T2 is linked to the producing activity (S1 in T1) that is sampled, this mechanism ensures that the consuming activity (S2 in T2) will also get sampled.

-Instead, if trace T1 is NOT sampled, say because of the decision of a parent based sampler, then the producing activity (S1 in T1) will NOT be sampled.
+Alternatively, let's consider what happens if the producing activity S1 in trace T1 is not sampled, say using the decision of a parent based sampler.
-Now, let's say trace T2 IS sampled, say using the decision of a parent based sampler.
-In this case, we can see that trace T2 is sampled but not trace T1.
+Now, let's say that the consuming activity S2 in trace T2 is sampled, based on the decision of a parent based sampler.
+In this case, we can see that activity S2 in trace T2 is sampled even though activity S1 in trace T1 is not sampled.
 This is an example of a situation where this approach is not helpful.

-- **Can lead to higher volume of data**: Since this approach will sample in activities even if ONE of the linked activities is sampled, it can lead to higher volumes of data, as compared to regular head based sampling.
-This is because we are making use a non-probabilistic sampling decision here based on the sampling decisions of linked activities.
-For example, if there are 20 linked activities and only ONE of them is sampled, then the linking activity will be sampled.
+- **Can lead to higher volume of data**: Since this approach will sample in activities even if one of the linked activities is sampled, it can lead to higher volumes of data, as compared to regular head based sampling.
+This is because we are making a non-probabilistic sampling decision here based on the sampling decisions of linked activities.
+For example, if there are 20 linked activities and even if only one of them is sampled, then the linking activity will be sampled.

 ## Sample Output